Best Music Production Software: Choosing The Right DAW For You

 There's lots for a traditional musician to sink their teeth into while maintaining the user-friendliness that GarageBand introduced to the general public.

 One reason Pro Tools rivals "photoshop" as a generic reference comes down to the fact it was here first.
 Its initial release in 1989 started the revolution that moved recording out of studios and toward home users.
 There's some irony in the fact it's now often the DAW of choice in the very studios it came close to making obsolete.

-Pro Tools is popular because it works.
-There are perks to being first on the scene, both in market penetration and third party support.
+Pro Tools is popular simply because it works.
+There are perks to being first on the scene, both in market penetration and third-party support.
 In particular, Pro Tools has perhaps the best dedicated control surface support in the industry.

 The primary drawback of Pro Tools is its expense.
 While there's little it can't do, and while its penetration in the professional market remains high, it comes with the corresponding price tag.

-Version 12, the most recent release at time of publication, has a variety of subscription and software/upgrade plans.
+Version 12, the most recent release at the time of publication, has a variety of subscription and software/upgrade plans.
 While students and educational institutions can license for as little as $100 a year, the average user pays $30 per month at the low end.
-With Pro Tools, the learning curve starts when a user tries to determine which package best suits.
+With Pro Tools, the learning curve starts when a user tries to determine which package best suits their needs.